dekuNukem/duckyPad/getting_started.md

 ![Alt text](resources/pics/app/settings.png)

 By default, duckyPad goes to sleep after 30 minutes.
 Adjust the slider to set your own delay.
-Drag it all the way to the left for always-on.
+Drag it all the way left for always-on.

-`Updates` section shows you available updates for this app and duckyPad firmware.
+`Updates` section shows available updates for this app and duckyPad firmware.
 Click on the text for instructions.

 -----